Mixed effects models for extreme value index regression: Discussion

 \section{Discussion}

-In this paper, we study the mixed effects modeling (MEM) of the extreme value index (EVI) in the Pareto-type distribution for clustered data.
-In other words, this study incorporates the method of small area estimation into extreme value theory (EVT).
-The common regression parameters across all clusters are estimated via the maximum likelihood method, and the random effects representing differences in parameters between clusters are predicted by the conditional mode.
-We establish the asymptotic normality of the estimator of the parameters included in the MEM.
-Together with simulations and the real data example, we will be able to conclude some advantages of using the MEM for the EVI regression as follows.
-Firstly, in the extreme value analysis, the sample size of each cluster is generally small by considering the peak over threshold.
-However, in the MEM, as described in Section \ref{Analysis-Results}, the common parametric part included in the model can appropriately guide the differences between clusters.
-This yields that the predictions for each cluster become stable even when the sample sizes of some clusters are drastically small.
-Secondly, even when the number of clusters is large, the proposed model works well.
-This is theoretically shown in Theorem 1 of Section \ref{Asymptotic-Properties} whereas Section \ref{Simulation} provides such property in numerically.
-Furthermore, as a result supporting the use of the proposed model, in Section \ref{Model-Comparison}, the EVT model using the MEM provided the more stable results compared to the fully parametric model.
-Finally, in the extreme value analysis, general EVI estimators sometimes have large biases, which came from the approximation of peak over threshold.
-However, from Theorem \ref{Theorem}, we found that when $J$ is large, the proposed estimator can be devised to reduce the bias while maintaining its stable variance.
-This is a somewhat surprising result, since the large number of clusters usually leads to poor performance of the estimator in fully parametric model.
-Thus, the MEM may be one of the effective approaches to overcome the serious problem of the bias in extreme value analysis.
+In this study, we investigated the MEM for the EVI in the Pareto-type distribution for unit-level data.
+In other words, this study incorporated the method of SAE into EVT.
+As explained in Section \ref{Sec2}, the parameters of the proposed model were estimated by the maximum likelihood method, and the random effects were predicted by the conditional mode.
+In Section \ref{Sec3}, we established the asymptotic normality of the estimator.
+Together with the simulation studies in Section 1 of our supplementary material and real data example in Section \ref{Sec4}, we can conclude the following advantages of using the MEM for EVI regression.
+First, in extreme value analysis, the sample size is generally small for some areas because of the peak over threshold.
+However, as described in Sections 1.3 of our supplementary material and Section \ref{Sec4}, the common parametric part in the MEM can adequately guide the differences between areas.
+Interestingly, the ``borrowing of strength'' of the MEM is effective for EVI regression because it improves the bias and variance of the peak-over-threshold method (see, Section 1.3 of our supplementary material).
+Thus, the proposed model provides a significantly efficient tool that is an alternative to direct estimates from each area.
+Second, the proposed model is effective even when the number of areas is large.
+This is shown theoretically in Theorem \ref{Thm1} of Section \ref{Sec3.2}, while Section 1.2 of our supplementary material proves this property numerically.
+Furthermore, as a result supporting the use of the proposed model, in Section 1.3 of our supplementary material, the extreme value analysis using the MEM provided more reasonable results than the fully parametric model.
+Finally, in extreme value analysis, general EVI estimators sometimes have a large bias resulting from the approximation of the peak over threshold.
+However, from Theorem \ref{Thm1}, we found that when $J$ is large, the proposed estimator can be designed to reduce the bias while maintaining its stable variance.
+This is a somewhat surprising result, because a large number of areas typically leads to poor performance of the estimator in the fully parametric model.
+Thus, the MEM may be one of the effective approaches to overcome the severe problem of bias in extreme value analysis.